 - Both Part A and Part B coverage OR

 This is the case for the vast majority of people on Medicare.
 You don't need to do anything special to avoid the penalty.

 You don’t have minimum essential coverage if you have:

 If you have only Part B and don't have other coverage that provides hospitalization insurance, you must either pay the penalty or obtain an exemption.
 TurboTax Health's Exemption Check can help you figure out whether you qualify for an exemption.

 Paying the penalty, if necessary

-If you don't have minimum essential coverage and don't qualify for an exemption, you'll pay the penalty when you file your income taxes.
+For tax years prior to 2019, if you don't have minimum essential coverage and don't qualify for an exemption, you'll pay the penalty when you file your income taxes.
 The official name for the penalty is the "individual shared responsibility payment."